(Initial writeup by @matthias. But this is a community wiki, so please contribute.)

 The Edgeryders company might offer on a small scale to provide prepaid credit cards registered for Edgeryders OÜ to our collaborators from the Edgeryders community, who then can use them for international online purchases for their own startup projects.
 This should be possible, on a small scale, without making us a financial service provider.

 A combination of Bitcoin (or another cryptocurrency) and prepaid credit cards seems a good idea.
-For example in Tunisia, Bitcoin is not forbidden, especially Local Bitcoins and #bitcoin-otc.
+For example in Tunisia, Bitcoin is not forbidden, “only practicall suppressed”.
+If no registered cryptocurrency exchange is operating in a country and a citizen has no way at all to make international transfers (such as in Tunisia), the only remaining option is the over-the-counter cryptocurrency market (“OTC”), especially Local Bitcoins and #bitcoin-otc.
 There are very few offers of Bitcoin sales inside Tunisia, so it makes more sense that Tunisians buy cryptocurrency OTC for cash while travelling to European cities.
 The other part of the problem is how to use cryptocurrencies when a seller does not directly accept them.
 One option is the XMLGold prepaid credit card.
 However their arrangement with a MasterCard payment provider was terminated in early 2018, and it is not clear if they have a replacement yet (you can order cards, but not sure yet if and when your order will be fulfilled).